highhair20/ubermeister-server/Readme.md

-# PowerBank Server
+# PoweeMeister Server

-RESTful API for the powerbank-client for setting and getting state of the plugs.
+RESTful API for the powermeister-client for setting and getting state of the plugs.